 The Astro Pi Sensors

-The new Astro Pi computers contain a range of sensors that will allow Mission Space Lab teams investigating life on Earth and life in space to do a wider range of experiments than ever before.
+The Astro Pi computers contain a range of sensors that will allow Mission Space Lab teams to gather data about the orientation and motion of the ISS as it orbits the Earth.

 Check the list of sensors below for more information.